Treasurer's Guidebook (CPE Course)

-- Cite the terms used for factoring and hard money deals.
+- Identify the terms used for factoring and hard money deals.

-- Note the circumstances under which a supply chain financing offer would be accepted.
+- Specify the circumstances under which a supply chain financing offer would be accepted.

 - Identify the types of hedging transactions that can be used to mitigate risk, note the terms of hedging contracts, and recognize when risk mitigation is not needed.